 All valuations of land and buildings were carried out in accordance with the Statements of Asset Valuation Practice and Guidance Notes of The Royal Institution of Chartered Surveyors.
-In 2015-16 all land and buildings which have not had a valuation within the last four years have been valued.
-All schools, highways / waste depots, county offices and surplus assets have been revalued.
+In 2016-17 all land and buildings which have not had a valuation within the last four years have been valued.
+All schools, adult education centres, youth centres and children's centres have been revalued.